adelholtz/vuetility/docs/guides/usage_namespaced.md

     }
 }
 ```
-The init method only accepts and array of **store/module names**!
+The init method only accepts an array of **store/module names**!
 This means you have to pass in the **exact name** of a **store/module** you want to use.
-In the first stept we defined:
+In the first step we defined:
 ```javascript
 {StoreModuleA, ModelA},
 {StoreModuleB, ModelB},